tsmanner/terrasa-private/_npcs/Izhi.md

 Izhi is a pirate captain and warlock in the service of Myrkul.
 He has always been ambitious and bloodthirsty, perpetrating a successful mutiny against the former captain of his pirate vessel.

+Izhi is gearing up to fight his own.
+He is searching out items that will protect him from poison, necrotic, and cold damage.

 Score Rolls: